basstal/LearnSICP/Deprecated/README.md

 ## Notes

-- python as exercise programming language.
+- python as the exercise programming language.

 ## Progress